 Craigslist is for predominately local buyers & sellers.
 When you start your listing be careful to choose the correct city for your post.
 This would be the location you are selling from.
 So if you are selling from home, choose your home city but if you are going to be arranging pick-up from your workplace or a friends house, make sure you use that location.

 2 Choose the right category for your item

-Next you will be asked to choose a category for your item & first you should choose “For sale by buyer’.
-Then you’ll see a list of sub-categories and this choice is very important.
-Many buyers only look at the category they are interested in so if you choose incorrectly you could miss the perfect buyer.
-So if you have an antique bookshelf decide if it would appeal most to people looking for furniture in general or for antique furniture.
+Next, you will be asked to choose a category for your item & first you should choose “For sale by buyer’.
+Then you’ll see a list of sub-categories and this choice is crucial.
+Many buyers only look at the category they are interested in so if you choose incorrectly, you could miss the perfect buyer.
+So if you have an antique bookshelf decide if it would appeal most to people looking for furniture in general or antique furniture.

 3 Set the right price